geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 **Nimlgen** [00:01:35]
 No, no, no.
-I mean, it's just in the while loop, so...
+I mean, it's just in the while loop, so..

 **Geohot** [00:01:43]
 It's fixed.